JoyMitra/vsd-analysis/README.md

 4. Some stakeholder terms may not make sense.
 You can search for the words in `/path/to/analysis/outFile` to understand the context in which it was defined and whether you should consider it.

-## Topic Modeling
+## Values

+First extract the context for each issue using the following command:

+`$ python src/extract-context.py /path/to/issues /path/to/output`

-Use the following command to run topic modeling:
+Use the following command to run topic modeling on the files generated in the previous step.
+The number of topics assumed is 7 as that is the optimal based on the topic distribution

-`python src/topic-modeling.py /path/to/issues --output_dir /path/to/out --n_topics <INTEGER>`
+`python src/topic-modeling.py /path/to/contextfiles --output_dir /path/to/out --n_topics <INTEGER>`